The Burden of Sacrifice

 Indiana University has a great repository of Ernie Pyle’s wartime stories – click here to see them

-In addition to soldiers, I would add, casualties of war include the child with no parent, the home with an empty room, the people with nowhere to live and nobody willing who is able to help them.
+In addition to soldiers, I would add, casualties of war include the child with no parent, the home with an empty room, the people with nowhere to live and nobody willing who is yet able to help them.
 Families might live in separation as a consequence of war.
 Civilians can be caught or placed into the path of chilling technology and lethal weaponry.
 People left alive find themselves rudely displaced and nakedly vulnerable.
 We have seen pride and duty elapse into jingoism, internment, and genocide.
 War is fought and casualties suffer in many different ways.

 Our historical record is clear for its brutality and the dispensing of lives, and any disdain for the politics that incite war might well be justified.
 We have so much to answer for.
 Yet flatly shaming war as foolhardy or inhumane is simplistic.
 By the same turn, dismissing observances of war as banal or romanticised might overlook the personal roots that inspired them.
 How do we reconcile this?
 Pyle is clear: despite its cruelty, war is sometimes necessary.

-And when it is unnecessary?
+… and when it is unnecessary?
 Well, we have the liberty to have our say.
 But no matter our opinions or our politics, to live “in the joyousness of high spirits it is so easy for us to forget the dead.”
 Is this the imposthume of wealth and peace or the world of rights and freedoms?
 I can’t cover it all, or know every angle.
 For people like me, removed from war, what compels us into political debate differently than those facing imminent threat?

 Beyond what I think of each war, anguish is real to those for whom war has meant sacrifice.
 Separate to written accounts, troubling memories are not easily and often never shared, but they are memories because those things really happened.
 Certainty of loss, uncertainty of fate: each is frightening, and both leave scars.
 Pain does not necessarily subside for no longer being inflicted.
 To disregard the sacrifices of war is to risk dishonoring, and nullifying, the people who made them, even as they might already be dead and gone.